 The scholar, who is in his fifties, arrived in the UK in September 1993 and claimed asylum, saying that he had been tortured in Jordan.
 He had been living in Pakistan near the Afghan border shortly before his arrival in the UK.

 In 1994 he was recognised as a refugee and allowed to remain.

-He was among a large group of Islamists who sought refuge in the UK during the late 1980s and 1990s as they fled from despotic Arab regimes which they were seeking to overthrow.
+He was among a large group of Islamists who sought refuge in the UK during the late 1980s and the 1990s as they fled from despotic Arab regimes that they had been seeking to overthrow.

 Abu Qatada became an important player in the London Islamist scene, later dubbed "Londonistan" by its opponents, because of his credentials as a scholar.
 He had developed radical views that put him firmly in the fold of hardline thinkers who provided the intellectual justification for religiously motivated violence.
 Although his political relationship with al-Qaeda was never easy, his worldview was virtually indistinguishable.

 During his early years in London, Abu Qatada preached at the Fourth Feathers community centre near Regent's Park and held meetings in his own home, both of which became a hub for exiled Islamists.

 Abu Qatada advocated imposing Islamic government on Muslim lands.
 He said that Islamic law justified taking up arms against despots and foreign invaders because they were the enemies of Muslims.